-As discussed by Shen and Ritzwoller [2016], it is not entirely straightforward how to use the posterior distribution to quantify model uncertainty.
-They argue that the standard deviation of the posterior distribution does not provide an estimate of the effect of systematic errors and provides an over-estimate of the effect of non-systematic errors.
-They go on to quantify non-systematic errors in several different ways and estimate that the standard deviation of the posterior distribution over-estimates the effect of non-systematic errors by about a factor of 4.
-Here, we present the standard deviation of the posterior distribution to guide the use of the model and refer to it as model uncertainty, but it should be understood that this uncertainty does not include potential systematic contributions and is probably a very conservative estimate of non-systematic error.
+As discussed by Shen & Ritzwoller (2016), it is not entirely straightforward to use the posterior distribution to quantify model uncertainty.
+They argue that the standard deviation of the posterior distribution does not provide an estimate of the effect of systematic errors and provides an overestimate of the effect of non-systematic errors.
+They go on to quantify non-systematic errors in several different ways and argue that the standard deviation of the posterior distribution overestimates the effect of non-systematic errors by about a factor of 4.
+Here, we present the standard deviation of the posterior distribution to guide the use of the model and refer to it as model uncertainty, but it should be understood that this uncertainty does not include potential systematic error.

-The standard deviation of the posterior distribution (uncertainty) is shown in Figure 16 at depths of 10 and 30 km for dip angle and inherent S-wave anisotropy y.
-The uncertainty for dip lies between 5° and 15° at both 10 and 30 km depths in most regions remote to the Sichuan and Qaidam basins (Figures 16a,b).
+The standard deviation of the posterior distribution (uncertainty) is shown in Fig. 16 at depths of 10 and 30 km for dip angle and inherent S-wave anisotropy γ .
+The uncertainty for dip lies between 5° and 15° at both 10 and 30 km depths in most regions other than the Sichuan and Qaidam basins (Figs 16a and b).
 (The uncertainty beneath the basins is magnified because the data cannot be fit as well there due to the fact that we have not included anisotropy in the sediments.)
-In contrast, as shown in Figure 16e, the standard deviation of the posterior distribution for the strike angle is smaller, averaging about 7° outside the basins, but is larger near the periphery of our study region where the fast axis directions of Rayleigh waves are less well constrained.
+In contrast, as shown in Fig. 16(e), the standard deviation of the posterior distribution for the strike angle is smaller, averaging about 7° outside the basins, but is larger near the periphery of our study region where the fast-axis directions of Rayleigh waves are less well constrained.
 One reason the strike uncertainty is smaller than the dip uncertainty is because the strike angle is constrained to be constant within the crust, whereas the dip angle is allowed to change within the crust.
 A second reason is that strike is constrained in a direct way by observations of the Rayleigh wave fast azimuth, whereas the dip angle trades off with the inherent elastic moduli and together they are less directly constrained by our observations.
-The average value of 7° is close to the uncertainty for Rayleigh wave fast azimuth at short periods (e.g., Figures 5c,f,i,l).
+The average value of 7° is close to the uncertainty for Rayleigh wave fast azimuth at short periods (e.g. Figs 5c, f, i and l).